OlofssonFredrik/VS-Code-Setup/README.md

 ![image](https://github.com/OlofssonFredrik/VS-Code-Setup/assets/107762409/be6424cc-f91a-413b-8135-02d2661545fa)

-## Step 7: Select Kernel/Interpeter
+## Step 7: Selecting the Kernel/Interpreter
-When running a file, you need to specify which python version that will be used, of course we want to use the one we downloaded.
-In the top right corner, you can see the version that is currently active, if none are, you can select the one you downloaded by clicking on it.
-Select Kernel --> Python Environments --> Click on the one you downloaded
+The kernel/interpreter you select defines the Python version that will be used to run your files.
+You should choose the one you've recently installed.
+To do this:

+### Locate the version currently in use at the top right corner of VS Code.
+### Click on it, then select Kernel --> Python Environments.
+### Choose the version you've installed.

 ![image](https://github.com/OlofssonFredrik/VS-Code-Setup/assets/107762409/f2399fe3-74ea-4e1d-801f-63f57fc8da2d)

-## Problem with Ipykernel not installed
+## Problem with ipykernel not installed
-If you are ever get the message that ipykernel is required, check that you are using the correct one that you downloaded, otherwise.
-Click Install.
-This is a frequent problem.
-If it still sais that it is not installed.
-Try reloading VS Code application and install it again.
-If that doesnt work.
-Try restarting your computer.
-You can try to do run the command "pip install ipykernel" in your command prompth as before:
+Running into a message that ipykernel is required is a common issue.
+First, verify that you're using the Python version you've downloaded.
+If the problem persists, click Install.
+If you still encounter issues, try the following steps:

+Reload the VS Code application and attempt installation again.
+Restart your computer and try installing again.
+Run the command pip install ipykernel in your command prompt.

 ![image](https://github.com/OlofssonFredrik/VS-Code-Setup/assets/107762409/c58c2852-ca26-403d-9941-43e058b28b9a)

-## Recommended VS Code Extensions:
+## Recommended VS Code Extensions
-Here are some additional extensions you might find useful:
+Consider enhancing your development experience with these extensions:

 Black (Python formatter)
 Pylance (Static type checking)
 Auto Close Tag (HTML)
 Auto Rename Tag (HTML)
-Github Copilot (Requires Subscription)
+Github Copilot (AI pair programming assistant, subscription required) JSON
-JSON
-Material Icon Theme (Improved readability of files, must have) Prettier (Code formatter)
+Material Icon Theme (Enhances readability)
+Prettier (Code formatter)
 Code Spell Checker
 Marp (Markdown presentation)
 GitLens (Git version history)
 Indent Rainbow (Indentation support)
-These extensions can make your development experience smoother and more productive.
-You can install these the same way as in Step 5.
+Install these extensions the same way as described in Step 5 for a smoother and more productive development experience.

-## Kaleido Installation - Writing images to directory
+## Installing Kaleido for Image Export

-To write images you might need the kaleido package.
-It has caused me issues with it being installed globally but not in my current directory, when I ran this command in the commmand prompt specifying the path it works.
-You can always run both at the root where you installed all python libraries and in your code to see which libraries are available at that level
+If you need to export plots to static images, you might require the kaleido package.
+If you find it installed globally but not in your current directory, you can specifically install it using the following command in your command prompt:

 c:\Users\SEOLOFSSOF\AppData\Local\Programs\Python\Python311\python.exe -m pip install -U kaleido

-### pip list
+### You can run pip list both at the root (where you installed all Python libraries) and in your code to see the libraries available at each level.

 ![image](https://github.com/OlofssonFredrik/VS-Code-Setup/assets/107762409/790e41c9-717a-4f63-87c1-63f67fa1ee84)